Popular Andaman Sea liveaboards Explore all liveaboards

 KOH BON south of Surin Island is known as the perforated island, classified as a deep dive due to a fantastic wall dive that goes down to 42m on the southwest side.
 Also frequented by a great number of leopard sharks, the usual suspects such as the morays, white tip reef sharks cohabit these waters.
 Also a popular cave diving spot, this should only be attempted with the right certifications.

 TOP TIPS FOR DIVERS

-There are many dive areas in the Andaman Sea so you can dive different locations dependent on the time of year.
+There are many dive areas in the Andaman Sea so you can dive in different locations depending on the time of year.
 Liveaboard trips to the more remote areas in the Andaman Sea, such as the Similans, Richelieu Rock and Hin Daeng only run from November through to May due to weather conditions making these inaccessible.
-The best time to dive these sites is end of February when an increase in currents attracts the larger marine creatures like whale sharks and manta rays.
+The best time to dive these sites is the end of February when an increase in currents attracts larger marine creatures like whale sharks and manta rays.
 Visibility ranges from 25-40m during this period and water temperatures range between 28-31C.
 Some dive areas are tailored for the more advanced diver so it may be better to check with your Liveaboard cruise what dive experience you need before deciding your itinerary.
 It is possible to rent equipment on most cruises, however, as most divers know, it is always recommended to have your own gear.
 If you are bringing your own equipment, bring a DIN adapter as Thailand uses the standard yoke system.
-You may not need more than a 3mm neoprene shorty or full body wetsuit bearing in mind after a 3 or more dives a day, you may get cold.
+You may not need more than a 3mm neoprene shorty or full body wetsuit bearing in mind after 3 or more dives a day, you may get cold.